5 ways to increase revenue without killing profit

 Repositioning your existing offerings can reach new markets without creating anything new.
 You simply package what you already do for a different audience.

 For example, a landscaper serving single-family homes could pitch the same services to holiday homes, retirement villages, or public venues.
-The work is identical.
-Only the marketing changes.
+The work is identical; only the marketing changes.
+This approach lets you grow revenue without the cost and complexity of developing new products or services.

-4. Upselling to increase revenue
+4. Upsell to increase revenue

 Upselling moves customers towards premium products or services with wider margins.
 Instead of selling more items, you increase the value of each sale.